Thursday, April 12, 2012

 Gabrielle Wang Poppy series of YA fiction were conceived in a dry river bed on Desert Writers.

-Bridget McKern Living The Journey, A&A Publishing.
+Bridget McKern Living The Journey, A&A Publishing.(Non Fiction, biography)

-Marg Carroll The Man Who Loved Crocodiles and Other Stories, Allen and Unwin.
+Marg Carroll The Man Who Loved Crocodiles and Other Stories, Allen and Unwin.(Non Fiction, biography)

 Betty Grenenger Dare to Look Deep, Best Legenz.
+(Memoir)

-Deb Batton Regrets, I've Got a Few Physical theatre piece.
+Deb Batton Regrets, I've Got a Few, (Physical theatre piece)

-Sonia Bible Recipe For Murder, ABC documentary.
+Sonia Bible Recipe For Murder, ABC documentary.(Film)

-Sunny Grace Short Films Producer including award winning Dik.
+Sunny Grace Short Films Producer including award winning Dik.(Film)

-Helen Cummings Blood Vows, Five Islands Press
+Helen Cummings Blood Vows, Five Islands Press.
+(Memoir)

 The Writers Dozen, a group that continued on after our year long First Page to First Draft course in 2005 at NSW Writers Centre, went on to publish a collection of their writings in Better Than Chocolate.